andrew-candela/messages/README.md

 - Think about command line interface.
 I'll use [cobra](https://github.com/spf13/cobra/) and [viper](https://github.com/spf13/viper).
 I'll have a manual mode and and then a mode that grabs address/username/public key data from a service
+- write up details about key formats in README
+- make directory where stuff is written and config lives configurable

 ## Reference